FaithBeam/chat-samples/config/readme.md

  **Default**

- * `starting_currency` Newly created accounts start with this amount of currency
+ * `starting_currency` Newly created accounts start with this amount of currency.
+Default `0`
- * `currency_name` The name of the currency the bot refers to and some of the useable commands
+ * `currency_name` The name of the currency the bot refers to and some of the useable commands.
+Default `Score`

   **Bot**

   * `cooldown` How frequently the bot can handle commands.
-The commands do not get queued, they will be ignored
+The commands do not get queued, they will be ignored.
+Default `1`

   **Mongodb**